The Cowboy Bebop Attic:

 Inception:

-Naming the target or the "pawn" of the whole heist "Robert Fischer", after one of the most brilliant
+Naming the target or the "pawn" of the whole heist "Robert Fischer", after one of

 grandmasters who ever lived.
 Also the use of Edith Piaf's Je Ne Regrette Rien ("I Don' Regret